sloonz/ibiv/README.md

 argument.
 Use keyboard arrows to navigate between images, and press Enter to view the image associated to the selected thumbnail.

-Use `--no-defaults` to disable the load of the default configuration, use `-c` to load your own configuration file (repeatable for more than one).
+Use `--defaults=0` to disable the load of the default configuration, use `-c` to load your own configuration file (repeatable for more than one).

-You can use `--host/--port` to listen on another interface and a specific port.
+You can use `--listen` to listen on another interface and/or a specific port.

-Use `--no-auto-launch` to only start the server without trying to open the interface in a new browser tab.
+Use `--auto-launch=0` to only start the server without trying to open the interface in a new browser tab.

-Use `--no-auto-exit` to prevent the server from exiting when the browser tab is closed.
+Use `--auto-exit=0` to prevent the server from exiting when the browser tab is closed.

 ## Configuration